anony121221/Twisted-Autojoiner/README.md

 RobloxLauncher.exe

-When running, it:
+Once running, it continuously:

-Repeatedly scans for the Roblox window
+Searches for an active Roblox window

-Sends ControlClick events to common Join/OK buttons
+Sends ControlClick events to join-related UI elements

-Performs fallback Click() attempts if controls fail
+Uses fallback click attempts if controls are not detected

-UI and settings are stored under:
+Configuration is saved to the Windows Registry under:

 HKEY_CURRENT_USER\Software\TwistedAutoJoin

-Hotkeys
+CONTROLS

-The script does not use global hotkeys—controls are GUI-based:
+The script uses a graphical interface:

-Start – begins the auto-join loop
+Start – Begin auto-join loop

-Stop – stops the loop
+Stop – Stop auto-join loop

-X (close) – exits the script and saves UI position
+Close (X) – Exit and save window position

-Disclaimer
+DISCLAIMER

-This tool is for personal educational/testing use.
+This script is for personal educational/testing purposes.
-Using automation in Roblox or other online games may violate their Terms of Service.
+Automating actions in Roblox or other online services may violate Terms of Service.
 Use at your own risk.